Welcome

 This article has covered the following key knowledge points:

-• The burden of IHT (who ultimately pays) is determined by statutory rules unless the will provides otherwise.
+• The burden of IHT (who ultimately pays) is determined by statutory rules unless the will provides otherwise; liability and burden are distinct.

-• In the absence of an express direction, IHT on legacies to non-exempt beneficiaries is paid from residue.
+• In the absence of an express direction, IHT on legacies to non-exempt beneficiaries cannot be thrown onto exempt residue; recipients may bear the burden (grossing-down).

-• Exempt beneficiaries’ shares of residue are not reduced by IHT on non-exempt shares.
+• Exempt beneficiaries’ shares of residue are not reduced by IHT on non-exempt shares; statutory apportionment ensures the burden falls on non-exempt parts only.

-• PRs must ensure IHT is paid before distributing the estate and may need to recover tax from beneficiaries of property passing outside the estate.
+• PRs must ensure IHT is paid before distributing the estate and may need to recover tax from beneficiaries of property passing outside the estate; use the Direct Payment Scheme (IHT423) and other funding methods to secure payment prior to the grant.

 Key Terms and Concepts